yuvaly0/yuvaly0.github.io/_posts/notes-v8-deoptimization/2021-02-26-notes-v8-deoptimization.md

 5. why only the first time of the xpl works? second, etc' returns the address as decimal.

 ## answers
-1. the fraction size is 52 bits in IEEE-754 representation, something else. maybe related to the process addr space, only 49 are used? we first need to look at the docs, what is this param to 'asUintN', the param is used for setting the max number we can store inside the 'bigint' object, look at the example in the docs based on that, doesnt seem to have any special meaning to this number besides setting a limit on the size of the address
+1. the fraction size is 52 bits in IEEE-754 representation, something else.</br>
+   maybe related to the process addr space, only 49 are used?</br>
+   we first need to look at the docs, what is this param to 'asUintN', the param is used for setting the max number we can store inside the 'bigint' object, look at the example in the docs based on that, doesnt seem to have any special meaning to this number besides setting a limit on the size of the address